Department Of Justice Expecting To Prosecute WikiLeaks Founder Julian Assange

-The Department of Justice is planning to bring the founder of the pro-transparency organization WikiLeaks Julian Assange up on charges, according to a report by The Wall Street Journal on Thursday.
+The Department of Justice is planning to bring the founder of the pro-transparency organization WikiLeaks Julian Assange up on charges, according to a report by the Wall Street Journal on Thursday.

 The Department of Justice’s prosecutors have been in deep discussions over the past year about what charges can be brought against Assange and are currently optimistic that they will be able to get him into an American courtroom.
 Assange is currently seeking asylum at the Ecuadorian Embassy in London.

-The confidence by the United States is a result Ecuador seeking to improve its relationship with the country, resulting in a decline in interest in Assange’s asylum.
+The confidence by the United States is a result of Ecuador seeking to improve its relationship with the country, resulting in a decline in interest in Assange’s asylum.

 Assange has been under investigation by the Department of Justice since 2010, according to the Wall Street Journal report.
-While there is no certainty about what charges that prosecutors will bring against Assange, it is likely that it will include the Espionage Act.
+While there is no certainty about what charges prosecutors will bring against Assange, it is likely that it will include the Espionage Act.

 Robert Mueller’s investigation into the 2016 US election and the potential Russian interference involved in it involves both Assange and his WikiLeaks organization.